AssemSalama/WeRateDogs-Wrangle-Analyze/README.md

 So our wrangling process let the data easy access and analysis using these steps:
 1. Gathering data: obtaining data and importing that data into a programming environment.
 2. assessing data: assess data for quality and tidiness issues.
-3. cleaning data: defined cleaning tasks, convert those definitions to code,test the dataset, visually or with code
+3. cleaning data: defined cleaning tasks, convert those definitions to code,test the dataset, visually or with code.